Iamhere345/Chip8/README.md

 # Running Roms

-Currently there is no way to change which rom you want to load (without editing `main.cpp`), but in the future i will allow loading roms from the command line
+Specify which rom you would like to load as a command line argument `./chip8 [rom]`

+If you don't specify a rom, it will default to `DEFAULT_ROM`

 # Building